 It was a pleasure to engage teachers from the Georgetown Independent School District in Georgetown, Texas as service-learners in an experience in which they interviewed residents of an elder-care community on their memories of the 1950s, 1960s, and 1970s.
 At the community’s request, the teachers then prepared memory boards with photos and significant quotes from the interviews to display for all residents to view.
 The teachers-as-service-learners then reflected on and assessed their experience as a prelude to a workshop on how to implement service-learning with their own students.

 Panel Discussion of the Ethics of Service-Learning

 As part of Activation April at the University of Maryland, I moderated a panel of service-learning educators about the complexities and dilemmas of service-learning.
 An active audience of more than 60 students discussed questions like: Is “voluntourism” always a bad thing?
 How do we avoid the pitfalls of “saviorism”?
 What is “poverty porn” and why is it problematic?

-As Contributing Editor for the Journal of College & Character, my article, ”Educating Students for Civic Engagement: What the Arts Have To Do With It,” will be published in the November 2019 issue.
-You can read it online if you have access to Taylor & Francis Online or are a member of NASPA
+As Contributing Editor for the Journal of College & Character, my article, “Educating Students for Civic Engagement: What the Arts Have To Do With It,” was published in the November 2019 issue.
+You can read it online HERE.

 Internationally Recognized Leader in Service-Learning and Civic Engagement